awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-extensions.md

 ## VersionedRecordExtension<a name="ddb-en-client-extensions-VRE"></a>

 The `VersionedRecordExtension` is loaded by default and will increment and track an item version number as items are written to the database\.
-A condition will be added to every write that causes the write to fail if the version number of the actual persisted item does not match the value that the application last read\.
+A condition will be added to every write that causes the write to fail if the version number of the actual persisted item doesn't match the value that the application last read\.
 This behavior effectively provides optimistic locking for item updates\.
 If another process updates an item between the time the first process has read the item and is writing an update to it, the write will fail\.

 To specify which attribute to use to track the item version number, tag a numeric attribute in the table schema\.